Parameter Analysis and Optimization of Layer Fidelity for Quantum Processor Benchmarking at Scale: Conclusion

 \section{Conclusion}

 In this work, we expand the analysis of the layer fidelity benchmark to enhance its applicability in device performance evaluation.
-We introduced a protocol for identifying optimal qubit chains of length $N$, demonstrating that our approach yields EPLG values $40-70\%$ lower than those from randomly selected chains.
-While the one-dimensional chain used here was selected for it's versatility—it is amenable to many device topologies, easily scaled in size and well-suited for depth free search—the overall approach can be readily generalized to other layer fidelity topologies.
-For instance, a square layer (4 disjoint layers) could be adopted for processors with a four-nearest-neighbor square topology, such as the planned IBM Nighthawk processor.
+We introduced a protocol for identifying optimal qubit chains of length $N$, demonstrating that our approach yields EPLG values $40 \% - 70 \%$ lower than those from randomly selected chains for $N=100$.
+While the one-dimensional chain used here was selected for its versatility—it is amenable to many device topologies, easily scaled in size, and well suited for depth-free search—the overall approach can be readily generalized to other layer fidelity topologies.
+For instance, a square layer (4 disjoint layers) could be adopted for processors with a four-nearest-neighbor square topology, such as the IBM Nighthawk processor.
 Nonetheless, the chain remains a valuable construct, as it provides a simple yet effective means of capturing device performance trends.
-By tracking layer fidelity over time, we also established EPLG as an effective stability monitoring tool, capable of detecting both localized and device-wide performance degradations.
-Additionally, we refined the accuracy of RB decay fits, determining reasonable bounds on the number of randomizations and Clifford lengths to minimize fit uncertainties.
-Our results show that six or more randomizations provide stable EPLG estimates, while a minimal number of 300 Cliffords is necessary.
-Finally, we analyzed the impact of gate duration constraints on layer fidelity measurements.
-We found that longer 2Q gate durations significantly increase layered gate errors on Eagle R3 processors, with EPLG rising by 95\% when gate durations were extended by 65\%.
-These findings refine the use of layer fidelity as a quantum benchmarking tool.